-If you currently have a diet high in carbs this will probably be quite a demanding transformation.
+If you currently have a diet high in carbs, this will probably be quite a demanding transformation.
 The typical modern diet derives the bulk of its calories from carbohydrates: They are cheap, often need minimal preparation, and are generally seasoned to make them taste good and keep you coming back for more.
 Keep your intake of processed carbohydrates to a minimum.
-Eat them mainly while training or racing or immediately afterwards.
-(Within the 30-minute post-exercise refueling window).
+Eat them mainly while training or racing or immediately afterward (within the 30-minute post-exercise refueling window).

 Glycogen depletion has been shown in numerous studies to be one of the most powerful aerobic adaptation stimuli by signaling an increase in aerobic enzyme activity.
-So starting a workout in a semi depleted state kick starts the fat-as-fuel-adaptation process.
-Couple this with the information contained in these recent studies [Notes 1–3] showing that glycogen depletion also has a major impact on your muscles ability to utilize fats and you can begin to understand the powerful training effect we are advocating.
+So starting a workout in a semi-depleted state kick-starts the fat-as-fuel-adaptation process.
+Recent studies (see Notes 1–3) show that glycogen depletion also has a major impact on your muscles’ ability to utilize fats.
+Given all that, you can begin to understand the powerful training effect we are advocating.

-Initially we recommend doing only basic aerobic (zone 1) workouts in a fasted state.
+Initially we recommend doing only basic aerobic (Zone 1) workouts in a fasted state.
 For most people, this will be one of your shorter aerobic workouts each week.
-Once you can handle these fasted workouts without feeling a craving for carbs add a second, longer fasted workout in your week.
-The process can be extended for many people until nearly all aerobic (zone 1 and 2) workouts are done fasted.
+Once you can handle these fasted workouts without feeling a craving for carbs, add a second, longer fasted workout in your week.
+The process can be extended for many people until nearly all aerobic (Zone 1 and 2) workouts are done fasted.